LangProc/langproc-2017-lab/readme.md

 ===========

-The target environment for this lab (and the coursework) is Ubuntu 16.04, which is the same as the lab machines.
+The target environment for this lab (and the coursework) is Ubuntu 16.04.
 It is strongly suggested that you do your final testing before each submission in the same environment, otherwise you are likely to hit incompatibility problems, which may mean your program won't build.
 Those on OSX should watch out in particular, as the build environment is often subtly different.